SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND) POLICY

 Closes the attainment gap between the child and his peers.

 Ensures access to the full curriculum.

 Demonstrates an improvement in self-help, social or personal skills.

 Demonstrates improvements in the child’s behaviour.

 After initial discussions with the SENCO, the child’s class teacher will be responsible for working with the child on a daily basis and ensuring delivery of any individualised programme in the classroom.
 Parents will continue to be consulted and kept informed of the action taken to help their child, and of the outcome of any action.
-Parents will be invited to meet regularly with the class teacher and SENCO.

 In order to help children with special educational needs, the school uses a ‘graduated response’.
 This may see us using specialist expertise if we feel that our interventions are still not having an impact on a child.
-The school will record the steps taken to meet the needs of individual children through the use of a Learning Passport and review sheet/provision map and the class teacher, with support of the SENCO, will have responsibility for ensuring that records are kept and available when needed.
+The school may record the steps taken to meet the needs of individual children through the use of a Learning Passport and the class teacher, with support of the SENCO, will have responsibility for ensuring that records are kept and available when needed.
 If we refer a child for statutory assessment/Education Health and Care Plan, we will provide the LA with a record of our work with the child to date.